A History in Five Pages

 Many prominent local residents are buried in West Norwood Cemetery, about 4 miles south of Kennington but well worth a visit, especially on one of the open days.
 Originally laid out in 1836 as the South Metropolitan Cemetery.
 This was the second of the 8 large cemeteries established around London during that period.
 It is on a beautiful hillside site and contains some very impressive monuments.
 The Friends of the cemetery have established their own web site.

 Henry Percy Adams and Charles Holden designed the Belgrave Hospital for Children, Clapham Road in phases between 1899 and 1926.
 The hospital is built on a quasi-cruciform plan, with separate ward wings linked by connecting corridors and bridges, thus ensuring the isolation of any wing during an outbreak of infectious disease.
 This image shows patients in the Artificial Sunlight Treatment Room.
 Artificial sunlight was used for the promotion and maintenance of good health.
-The patients in this photograph are wearing goggles to protect their eyes from the ultra violet light.
+The patients are wearing goggles to protect their eyes from the ultra violet light.

 Imperial Court, near Kennington Cross, is one of the most prominent buildings in Kennington.
 It was built in 1836 to house the Licensed Victuallers School and from 1921 to 1992 it was the headquarters of the NAAFI (The Navy, Army and Air Forces Institute).
 Along with the armed services themselves, NAAFI had to grow quickly at the start of World War II.
 At its largest there were 10,000 outlets including 800 ships' canteens and 900 mobile shops.
 Imperial Court is now an apartment block, but the NAAFI badge can still be seen at the top of the building.